Mexican Pizza – a homemade version of the famous Taco Bell Mexican Pizza, only better! Super easy and a fun dinner the whole family will love.

 Flour Or Corn Tortillas

 I call for flour in this recipe, because that is what I like.
 But you can definitely use corn.
-I believe that Taco Bell uses corn and then fries them to get them super crispy.
-So if you want it a little more “authentic” then you can use corn.
+I believe that Taco Bell uses flour and then fries them to get them super crispy.
+So if you want it a little more “authentic” and more like Taco Bell, then use flour.

 If you read the comment section below there are a few former employees who commented.
 It sounds like what they used may have changed over the years or maybe region of the country.
 So whatever tortilla you like, you can get it crispy and it works great.